joelhenryclark123/beaver/README.md

 # stack
 *A FIFO To Do List*

-This experiment is inspired by the (Paradox of Choice)[https://en.wikipedia.org/wiki/The_Paradox_of_Choice "Wikipedia"].
+This experiment is inspired by the [Paradox of Choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice "Wikipedia").

 ### Contents
 1. [User Interface](#user-interface)